Automatic identification of anthropogenic soils potentially suitable for rehabilitation¶

 Based on our experience with object segmentation78, we proposed to automatically segment human activities in aerial images available in Switzerland over the last 70 years with a deep learning approach.

 In this report, we first present the areas of interest that will be studied.
-Next, the data used are described, including the image and the ground truth.
-We then present the deep learning method used.
+Next, the data used are described, including the images and the ground truth.
+We then introduce the deep learning method used.
 Next, we present and discuss the results of the model training and inference.
 Finally, we provide conclusion.

 2. Study areas¶